 – Wingardium Leviosa: Hover Charm; causes an object to levitate

-With November 2018’s Fantastic Beasts: The Crimes of Grindelwald, J.K.
+With November 2016’s Fantastic Beasts and Where to Find Them and November 2018’s Fantastic Beasts: The Crimes of Grindelwald, J.K.
 Rowling came up with several new spells that should be considered canon.
-Here are the ones we pulled from her screenplay, which was released concurrently with the movie:
+Here are the new spells we pulled from her screenplays, which were released concurrently with the movies.

 – Appare Vestigium: Tracking spell that “materializes as a swirl of gold” and shows “traces of recent magical activity.”
 Used by Newt to track beasts and Tina.